NO FEE UNLESS WE WIN

 Liability in Lane-Splitting Accidents: Who is Responsible?

-Legal experts emphasize the need for and having to navigate these complex situations effectively.
+Legal experts emphasize the need for representation and having to navigate these complex situations effectively.
 Committed legal advocacy can significantly influence the outcome of a case, ensuring that riders receive the compensation they deserve while managing the intricacies of liability and reimbursement.

 This flowchart outlines what happens after a lane-splitting accident.
 Start with the accident, assess fault, and see how it affects compensation.
 If you're mostly at fault, you won't get paid.
 If not, you can recover money based on your level of responsibility.